Facebook Pixel Skip to main content

 • A strong three-dimensional character.

-These three elements are the bedrock of every great performance – not just in middle school, but on any stage.
+These three elements are the bedrock of every great performance — not just in middle school, but on any stage.
+How can you instill them in your students?

 Confidence

 It is nerve-wracking to perform in front of others, especially in a competitive environment.
-Students can practice for days, know that monologue inside out, then lose it all when they step in front of a panel of judges.
+Students can practice for days, know that monologue inside and out, then lose it all when they step in front of a panel of judges.

-• Fake it till you make it.
-When you are afraid, don’t say anything.
+• Share with students: When you are afraid, don’t say anything.
 Don’t let on how scared you are.
 Especially don’t tell the adjudicators.
 Don’t use nerves as an excuse.
-Smile and go on stage and do your best.
+Take a deep breath, smile, and go on stage and do your best.
 Never give anyone a reason to second guess your work.
-Do your best and smile, smile, smile your way through it.

 Character

-Question and Answer
+• Question and answer

 • Who are they talking to?
 What is their relationship with that character?